-Winter squash including pumpkins, butternut squash, spaghetti squash, and acorn squashes are packed with nutrients, and fiber.
-The nutrient dense and brightly colored flesh is high in soluble fiber, which slows the rate at which food is digested, allowing for the absorption of nutrients.
-Acorn squash, and other squash can be roasted in the oven and used as a substitute for white potatoes and other starches.
+Winter squashes, including pumpkins, butternut squash, spaghetti squash and acorn squash, are packed with nutrients and fiber.
+The nutrient-dense and brightly colored flesh is high in soluble fiber, which slows the rate at which food is digested, allowing for the absorption of nutrients.
+Acorn squash and other squash can be roasted in the oven and used as a substitute for white potatoes and other starches.
 They also make great soups.

 10. Brussels Sprouts

-As one of the power-packed cruciferous vegetables, Brussels sprouts are one of the better high fiber foods.
-Rich with antioxidants and anti-inflammatory properties, Brussels sprouts support healthy detox, and may reduce the risk of some types of cancer.
-Try my Baked Brussels Sprouts recipe to incorporate these nutrient dense vegetables into your diet.
+As one of the power-packed cruciferous vegetables, Brussels sprouts are one of the better high-fiber foods.
+Rich with antioxidants and anti-inflammatory properties, Brussels sprouts support healthy detox and may reduce the risk of some types of cancer.

-In the U.S. turnips are underutilized.
-Packed with essential nutrients and a great source of fiber, turnips can be enjoyed raw, or cooked.
-Try my Turnip Fries recipe; the taste and texture will delight you.
+In the US, turnips are underutilized.
+Packed with essential nutrients and a great source of fiber, turnips can be enjoyed raw or cooked.

 12. Black Beans

-Black beans are nutrient dense, and provide great protein and fiber to your diet.
-The high content of flavonoids and antioxidants help to fight free radicals, reducing your risk of some cancers and inflammatory diseases.
-Try my healthy black bean brownie recipe; it is a great way to increase fiber, while enjoying a treat.
-(Recommended photo: black beans in a bowl)
+Black beans are nutrient-dense and provide great protein and fiber to your diet.
+The high content of flavonoids and antioxidants help fight free radicals, reducing your risk of some cancers and inflammatory diseases.

 Chickpeas have been enjoyed across the globe for thousands of years.
-They are rich in essential nutrients, including Manganese.
-In fact, these small beans provide for 84% of your daily-recommended amount of Manganese.
-Try my easy hummus recipe that can be enjoyed for lunch, snacks, or dinner.
-(Recommended photo: chickpeas dried)
+They are rich in essential nutrients, including manganese.
+In fact, these small beans provide for 84 percent of your daily recommended amount of manganese per cup.

 14. Lima Beans

-In addition to the outstanding fiber per serving, lima beans offers nearly 25% of the daily recommended iron for women.
-The manganese helps with energy production, and the antioxidants help to fight free radicals.
-Lima beans are part of my Healing Foods Diet plan.
+In addition to the outstanding fiber per serving, lima beans offers nearly 25 percent of the daily recommended iron for women.
+The manganese helps with energy production, and the antioxidants help fight free radicals.
+Lima beans are part of my healing foods diet plan.

 15. Split Peas

-Notable Nutrients: Protein, Thiamin, Folate, Manganese, Omega-3 fatty acids, Omega-6 fatty acids
+Notable nutrients: Protein, thiamine, folate, manganese, omega-3 fatty acids, omega-6 fatty acids

-In addition to great fiber, lentils are backed with folate, and are one of the top 10 high folate foods.
-Folate is essential for pregnant women, individuals with liver disease, and people on certain medications.
-Lentil pilafs and soups are great way to incorporate this high fiber food into your diet.
+In addition to great fiber, lentils are packed with folate and are one of the top 10 high folate foods.
+Folate is essential for pregnant women, individuals with liver disease and people on certain medications.
+Lentil pilafs and soups are great way to incorporate this high-fiber food into your diet.

 While relatively small in comparison to some of the foods mentioned above, nuts are a healthy way to quickly increase your fiber intake.
 Almonds are lower in calories and fats than walnuts, while higher in potassium and protein.
-Walnuts however have been shown to improve verbal reasoning, memory, and mood, (2) and are believed to support good neurologic function.
-Try my Raw Walnut Taco recipe, and add almonds and nuts to cereals, or enjoy as a healthy snack.
+Walnuts, however, have been shown to improve verbal reasoning, memory and mood and are believed to support good neurologic function.
+(22)

-Total Dietary Fiber: 3 grams of fiber per tablespoon of whole flax seeds
+Total dietary fiber: 2.8 grams of fiber per tablespoon of whole flaxseeds (10 grams) (23)

-Tons of nutrients, packed in a little seed, flax seeds reduce cholesterol and help to ease the symptoms of menopause.
-Grind in a small coffee grinder, and add to smoothies, salads, and soups.
-(Recommended photo: Flax seeds in spoon)
+Tons of nutrients packed in a little seed, flaxseeds reduce cholesterol and help ease the symptoms of menopause.
+Grind in a small coffee grinder, and add to smoothies, salads and soups.

 19. Chia Seeds

 Chia seeds are a true superfood that is easily incorporated into your diet.
-High in fiber, and essential nutrients, they help to increase energy, support digestive health, have many more health benefits.
+High in fiber and essential nutrients, they help increase energy, support digestive health and have many more health benefits.
 Like beans and legumes, some people may experience gas and bloating; increase water intake to help minimize these symptoms.
-For some individuals, soaking chia seeds may help to prevent these symptoms, and may aid in absorption of nutrients.
-(Recommended photo: chia seeds in spoon)
+For some individuals, soaking chia seeds may help to prevent these symptoms and aid in absorption of nutrients.

-After the discussion of the ultimate high fiber foods, let’s take a look at just what fiber is.
-First, it is important to note that fiber only occurs in fruits, vegetables, and grains.
+After the discussion of the ultimate high-fiber foods, let’s take a look at just what fiber is.
+First, it is important to note that fiber only occurs in fruits, vegetables and grains.
 It is part of the cellular wall of these foods.
-Diets high in fiber may reduce the risk of obesity, heart disease, and diabetes.
-(3)
+Diets high in fiber may reduce the risk of obesity, heart disease and diabetes, according to several studies.
+(26)

 The vast majority of Americans get less than half of the daily recommended fiber.
-Without fiber, our digestive tract suffers, we develop high cholesterol that may lead to heart disease, and inflammation may increase in the body.
+Without fiber, the digestive tract suffers and people may develop high cholesterol that could lead to heart disease — plus inflammation may increase in the body.

-For individuals with digestive tract conditions, dietary fiber may help to relieve symptoms.
-High fiber helps to shift the balance of bacteria, increasing healthy bacteria, while decreasing the unhealthy bacteria that can be the root of some digestive problems.
+For individuals with digestive tract conditions, dietary fiber may help relieve symptoms.
+High fiber intake helps shift the balance of bacteria, increasing healthy bacteria, while decreasing the unhealthy bacteria that can be the root of some digestive problems.

-The Difference Between Soluble Fiber & Insoluble Fiber
+The Difference Between Soluble Fiber and Insoluble Fiber

-Insoluble fiber’s job is to provide bulk in the intestines, while helping to balance the pH levels in the intestines.
-It promotes regular bowel movements, and helps to prevent constipation.
-Insoluble fiber doesn’t dissolve in water, and doesn’t ferment with bacteria in the colon.
+Insoluble fiber’s job is to provide bulk in the intestines, while helping balance the pH levels in the intestines.
+It promotes regular bowel movements and helps prevent constipation.
+Insoluble fiber doesn’t dissolve in water and doesn’t ferment with bacteria in the colon.
 It is believed to help prevent diverticulosis and hemorrhoids, while sweeping out carcinogens and toxins from the system.
-Nuts, seeds, potatoes, fruit with skin, and green vegetables are excellent sources, as mentioned above.
+Nuts, seeds, potatoes, fruit with skin and green vegetables are excellent sources, as mentioned above.